sentenz/convention/internal/about/docs-as-code.md

 [reStructuredText (rst)](https://docutils.sourceforge.io/rst.html) is a [plain text markup syntax](https://docutils.sourceforge.io/docs/user/rst/quickref.html) and parser system, primary defined and implement as a markup syntax for use in Python docstrings. reStructuredText is a revision and reinterpretation of the [Setext](https://docutils.sourceforge.io/mirror/setext.html) lightweight markup systems, the reStructuredText parser is a component of [Docutils](https://docutils.sourceforge.io/index.html).

-[Sphinx](https://www.sphinx-doc.org/en/master/index.html) is a framework for reStructuredText originally created for Python documentation.
+[Sphinx](https://www.sphinx-doc.org/en/master/index.html) is a framework for reStructuredText created for Python documentation.
 Sphinx transforms reStructuredText plain-text files format into HTML (including Windows HTML Help), LaTeX (for printable PDF versions), ePub, Texinfo, and manual pages.

 ## 2. UML